Artchibald/WTW-illustrator-script/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

+# Job Number for correspondance emails subject line for tracking

+WTW_51660_Brand Icons_May22

 # Useful links.

 <a href="https://ai-scripting.docsforadobe.dev/">Adobe Illustrator API documentation</a> > This is where all the commands are referenced for re-use.